Skip to main content

 Enrolling your Child in Healthcare

 The addition of your new child is considered a qualified life event allowing a midyear change to your insurance enrollments.
-You are given a 30-day period of time from the date of birth or once you have legal control of your adoptive child's healthcare insurance to add him/her to our insurance plans.
-Benefits are effective immediately.
-If you do not enroll the new child during this period, you will have to wait until the open enrollment period (November of each year) and coverage will then become effective on January 1st.
+You are given a 30-day period of time, from the date of birth or once you have legal control of your adoptive or foster child's healthcare insurance, to add them to our insurance plans.
+Benefits are effective immediately from the date of birth, adoption, or foster placement.
+If you do not enroll the new child during this period, you will have to wait until the open enrollment period (November of each year) and coverage will then become effective on January 1st of the following calendar year.

 Flexible Spending Accounts – Healthcare

-Healthcare flexible spending accounts are administered by Chard Snyder.
-A healthcare flexible spending account (FSA) allows you to spend money for eligible healthcare expenses free of Federal and State income taxes and Social Security taxes.
+Pepperdine’s health flexible spending accounts are administered by Chard Snyder.
+A health flexible spending account (FSA) allows you to spend tax-free money for eligible healthcare expenses.

-The annual maximum pre-tax amount you may deduct from your pay in 2023 is $3,050.
-If you would like to enroll in a healthcare FSA or change the amount deducted from your pay, you may do so during your new hire initial enrollment window or within 30 days of a qualifying life event.
-Benefits become effective the 1st of the month following the 30-day period.
+The annual maximum pre-tax amount you may deduct from your pay in 2025 is $3,300.
+If you would like to enroll in a health FSA or change the amount deducted from your pay, you may do so during your new hire initial enrollment window or within 30 days of a qualifying life event.
+Benefits become effective the 1st of the month coinciding with or following the 30-day period.

 Flexible Spending Accounts - Dependent Care

-Chard Snyder also administers the dependent care flexible spending accounts.
-A dependent care flexible spending account (FSA) allows you to spend money for eligible dependent care expenses free of Federal and State income taxes and Social Security taxes.
-Expenses you pay for the supervision of your legal dependents are eligible for reimbursement from your dependent care FSA.
+Chard Snyder also administers Pepperdine's dependent care flexible spending accounts.
+A dependent care flexible spending account (FSA) allows you to spend tax-free money for expenses related to the supervision of your tax-eligible dependent child(ren) and elder family member(s).
 The expenses must be incurred to allow you to work or to look for work.
-Please note that the annual maximum, per household, that can be contributed into a Dependent Care Account is $5,000.
+Please note that the annual maximum you can contribute, per household, in 2025, is $5,000.
+In 2026, the annual per-household maximum contribution is increased to $7,500.